 - Train and perform inference with models created in different frameworks

 The premise is simple.

 - Get a model.
 This can be trained from any framework that supports export/conversion to ONNX format.
 See the tutorials for some of the popular frameworks/libraries.

 - Load and run the model with ONNX Runtime.
 See the basic tutorials for running models in different languages.

 - (Optional) Tune performance using various runtime configurations or hardware accelerators.
-There are lots of options here - see How to: Tune Performance as a starting point.
+There are lots of options here - see the Performance section as a starting point.